Leicester City F.C.: Records and statistics

-The club's record home attendance is 47,298, for a fifth round FA Cup match against Tottenham Hotspur at Filbert Street in 1928.
-The current record home attendance at King Power Stadium is understood to be 32,242, for a Premier League match against Sunderland F.C on 8 August 2015.
-The highest ever attendance for a non-competitive football match at King Power Stadium stands at 32,188, for a pre-season friendly against Real Madrid on 30 July 2011.
+Leicester's record home attendance is 47,298, for a fifth-round FA Cup match against Tottenham Hotspur at Filbert Street in 1928.
+The current record home attendance at the current stadium is 32,242, for a Premier League match against Sunderland on 8 August 2015.
+The highest-ever attendance for a non-competitive football match at King Power Stadium stands at 32,188, for a pre-season friendly against Real Madrid on 30 July 2011.

 Leicester's highest ever league finish is first in the Premier League in 2015–16.
-Their lowest ever league finish was first in League One in 2008–09.
-Leicester are joint equal with Manchester City for having won the most English second tier titles (7).
-The club has appeared in five FA Cup finals, winning once in 2021.
+The club currently holds the all-time record for second tier titles with eight.

-Leicester's longest ever unbeaten run in the league was between 1 November 2008 and 7 March 2009, to which they remained unbeaten for 23 games on their way to the League One title.
-Their longest run of consecutive victories in league football is currently nine, which they achieved between 21 December 2013 and 1 February 2014 in the EFL Championship.
+Leicester's longest unbeaten run in league football to date was between 1 November 2008 and 7 March 2009.
+The team remained unbeaten for 23 games on their way to the League One title.
+The club's longest run of consecutive victories in league football is currently nine, which the team achieved between 21 December 2013 and 1 February 2014 in the Championship.

-In the 2015–16 season, Leicester achieved many new historical, club records in what The Daily Telegraph described as "one of the most astonishing league titles of all-time."
-They recorded the fewest losses in any of the club's previous Premier League seasons, the fewest away defeats in any top flight season and the most consecutive wins in the top flight.
-Those consecutive victories came against Watford, Newcastle United, Crystal Palace, Southampton and Sunderland.
-Coincidentally, Leicester kept a record of five-straight clean sheets against each of the same five opponents.
-King Power Stadium's home crowds in 2015–16 saw their team beaten just once in the Premier League all season.
+In the 2015–16 season, Leicester achieved many new club records in what The Daily Telegraph described as "one of the most astonishing league titles of all-time".
+They recorded the most consecutive wins and fewest losses in any of the club's previous Premier League seasons, as well as the fewest away defeats in any previous top-flight season.
+The record for consecutive victories came against five clubs including Watford, Newcastle United, Crystal Palace, Southampton and Sunderland.
+Coincidentally, Leicester kept a record of five straight clean sheets against each of the same five opponents.
+The King Power Stadium's home crowds in 2015–16 saw their team beaten just once in the Premier League all season.